App Store Optimization Guide 2019 – ASO for iOS

 We recommend creating long-tail keyword combinations and uploading them to your keyword tracking tool in order to get a measure of search volume.
 You will also want to check their relevance by looking into the competition and see who ranks in top positions.

-- For more information on the significance of localization and what countries you should be localizing for, please feel free to contact us.
+- For more information on the significance of localization and what countries you should be localizing for, please feel free to contact our ASO experts.

 In many marketing efforts, exposure (search visibility) is one step forward.
 The next step is converting potential users to download your app.
 In this next section, we will discuss some of the major aspects that influence conversion in the iOS ASO world.
 These aspects will include: